 Amazon’s Approach to Apprenticeship

 “Amazon supports and invests in developing the next generation of leaders through our youth apprenticeship program.
-We believe in exposing emerging talents to various technical and non-technical career paths through experiences and on the job skills building,” said Jojo XXX, Amazon [TITLE].
+We believe in exposing emerging talents to various technical and non-technical career paths through experiences and on the job skills building,” said Jojo Conlan, senior HR leader at Amazon.
 “The more traditional post-secondary recruiting is highly competitive.
 With youth apprenticeships, we see talent early and have the opportunity to shape, develop and cultivate high performing young professionals.”

 As the first CareerWise apprentice in the program at Amazon, Rodolfo has had a strong impact on how Amazon approaches having apprentices.
 According to Scott, “This program was still new when Rodolfo came on board.
 We had the opportunity to be the pioneering department, but now Amazon has dozens of CareerWise youth apprentices.
 Rodolfo was the first — and helped us really establish a great foundation.”